+Discussion

+For most noncommercial software, this would mean a declaration that the software was downloaded from the canonical site or a trustworthy mirror.
+It is generally accepted practice for the core contributors to major open-source software packages to digitally sign the distributions.
+Verifying these signatures provides greater assurance that the package has not been modified.

-– System performance
+3.1.2 – System performance documentation

-3.1.2-A – System performance
+3.1.2-A – System performance documentation

-The manufacturer must provide system performance information including:
+The manufacturer must provide system performance documentation that includes:

-device capacities and limits that were stated in the implementation statement
+device capacities and limits that were stated in the implementation statement;

-if not already covered in the implementation statement, performance characteristics of each operating mode and function in terms of expected and maximum speed, throughput capacity, maximum volume (maximum number of voting positions and maximum number of ballot styles supported), and processing frequency
+if not already covered in the implementation statement, performance characteristics of each operating mode and function in terms of expected and maximum speed, throughput capacity, maximum volume (maximum number of voting positions and maximum number of ballot styles supported), and processing frequency;

-quality attributes such as reliability, maintainability, availability, usability, and portability
+quality attributes such as reliability, maintainability, availability, usability, and portability;

-provisions for safety, security, privacy, and continuity of operation
+provisions for safety, security, privacy, and continuity of operation; and

-design constraints, applicable standards, and compatibility requirements
+design constraints, applicable standards, and compatibility requirements.

 3.1.2-B – Maximum tabulation rate

-The maximum tabulation rate for a bulk-fed scanner must be documented by the manufacturer.
+System performance documentation must include the maximum tabulation rate for a bulk-fed scanner.
 This documentation must include the maximum tabulation rate for individual components that impact the overall maximum tabulation rate.